Skip to main content Skip to secondary navigation

 Main quad, near the Oval.
 Credit: YAYImages / Deposit Photos

-The following are clarifications from the Board on Judicial Affairs (BJA) on the operation of classes under the Honor Code in the remote teaching and learning environment.
-The BJA recognizes that this is an evolving situation and will be providing ongoing guidance as the University adapts to these new norms.
-The BJA believes it is, at all times, important for instructors and students to clearly discuss how assignments and exams will operate, including what is and is not permissible.
-The BJA remains open to your feedback.
+The Board on Conduct Affairs (BCA) provided guidance on the operation of classes in the remote teaching and learning environment.
+The BCA recognizes that this is an evolving situation and will be providing ongoing guidance as the University adapts to these new norms.
+The BCA believes it is, at all times, important for instructors and students to clearly discuss how assignments and exams will operate, including what is and is not permissible.

 Palo Alto, California - July 15, 2021: The facde of Lane History Corner at Stanford University.
 Credit: yhelfman / Deposit Photos